 If you find a young bird that is completely or mostly feathered, it is a fledgling and is old enough to be out of the nest.
 The fledgling period in a bird’s life is when the bird is old enough to leave the nest, but not able to fly.
 During this period the parents are still feeding the young bird around every 45 minutes.
 Fledglings usually take around four days to master flying.

 If the young bird appears alert, it is being taken care of by the parents, and can be left alone.
-Signs that indicate a healthy normal fledgling would be open alert eyes,, hopping around, or loud begging.
+Signs that indicate a healthy normal fledgling would be open alert eyes, hopping around, or loud begging.
 If the bird begs when it sees you, this does not mean it is hungry.
 Begging is a natural reaction when baby birds see a moving object.
+If you find a fledgling, you can be sure the parent is nearby and you can leave the bird alone.

 If the young bird appears lethargic, it may need help.
 If a young bird is lying on its side, contact a wildlife rehabilitator.
 If you are unsure, watch the bird constantly for an hour from at least 30 feet away, to see if parents feed it.
 The parents will feed the fledgling for a few seconds and then fly off to find more food.
 If you do not see any parents, contact a rehabilitator.